jetify-com/devbox/docs/app/cloud/devspace/quickstart.md

 ---
-title: Cloudboxes Quickstart
+title: Jetify Devspace Quickstart
 sidebar_position: 1
 hide_title: false
 ---

-Jetify Cloudboxes let you spin up reproducible cloud development environments in your browser in seconds.
-Jetify Cloudboxes are powered by [Devbox](/devbox/docs), so you can run your environment on any machine.
+Jetify Devspace let you spin up reproducible cloud development environments in your browser in seconds.
+Jetify Devspace is powered by [Devbox](/devbox/docs), so you can run your environment on any machine.
 You can launch any

-Let's launch our first Dev Environment with Jetify Cloudboxes.
+Let's launch our first Dev Environment in Jetify Devspace.

 ## Step 1: Launch a Sandbox from Github